snikolenko-flo/module2_part6/README.md

 Run the command `npm run start` from the project root directory to start the backend.

-Run the local server using VS Code or Webstorm from the `./built/login.html` file.
+Run the local server using VS Code from the `./built/login.html` file.
 A page `http://127.0.0.1:5500/login.html` will be opened in a browser.

 Enter a valid email and password and click on the login button.